Poem of the Week: 11/15/15

 I finally got through paying for a view,

-it was a pack of lies.
+and to my surprise, it was a pack of lies.

 I didn't quite know what to do.